A theoretical paper exploring the major models of Family Therapy theory and practice from an integrative perspective through analysis and critique.

 - To develop skills in the application of systems theory to families

 - To introduce and critique the major schools of family therapy

 - To develop knowledge of the evidence base for systems and family therapies

-Contact hours (63 hours): Two 2-day workshops spread over the semester
+- Contact hours (63 hours): One 2 day block course and one 3 day block course spread over the semester

 - Teaching Arrangements

 - This paper will be block taught.
 Attendance at all block worshops is compulsory, and